bc-li/paper-reading/README.md

 # leaf
 🍃 This repository contains some of my explorations on natural language processing.

+BTW, I'm a green-hand on this!
+Still learning (⁎˃ᴗ˂⁎)
 ## Paper reading notes

 | Title                                                        | Field | Time | Report link                       |